ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Instead of override the function's parameters, we can also override the attributes of the Derivation created by `stdenv.mkDerivation`.

-Take `pkgs.hello` as an example, first check the source code of this package through the method we mentioned above:
+Take `pkgs.hello` as an example, first check the source code of this package through the method we mentioned earlier:

 ```nix
 # https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/applications/misc/hello/default.nix